MalaganMan/Panels/JaniKasurinen/README.md

 - Changed name must be saved by saving the pacth.

 "MIDI Box SID panel for anyone else who might still use this old PIC and version 1
-- Tryed to rationalize the panel, so that others can use it too =)
+- 2024 July 28th: Tryed to rationalize the panel, so that others can use it too =)
+- 2024 July 29th: Completing as much as possible and added a functionality to get all patch names from the bank sysex dump.

 PS: Any PayPal donations to www.paypal.com/paypalme/janikasurinen are dearly appreciated =)